New Parents Feel Excited, Tired and Nervous

 • ready-to-feed

-Follow instructions carefully.
-Use a measuring cup to measure the water to be mixed into the powdered or concentrated formulas.
-Make sure that bottles and nipples are washed and clean before using.
 If you think your baby is allergic to the formula, talk with your doctor so it can be changed.
-When you feed your baby, keep the nipple full of formula so she doesn’t swallow air.
-Hold your baby close with her head up.
-Don’t leave your baby alone with the bottle propped up, and don’t put her to bed with a bottle because
+When you feed your baby, keep the nipple full of formula so they doesn’t swallow air.
+Hold your baby close with their head up.
+Don’t leave your baby alone with the bottle propped up, and don’t put them to bed with a bottle because your baby could choke.